-God does not share our burdens but He bears them, all of them.
+God does not share our burdens, but He bears them, all of them.
 Our problems do not get the Lord down because He is omnipotent.
 God is all-potent, all-powerful.

 God is our caretaker!

 Anxiety contradicts true humility.
-Thousands have come to know Christ as their sin-bearer but few know him as their burden-bearer.
+Thousands have come to know Christ as their sin-bearer, but few know him as their burden-bearer.
 Unbelief is the exaltation of self against God.
 If we depend upon ourselves and do not trust God with our problems, we rely upon our capacity, not God’s.

 But God cares more about our welfare than we ever could.
 Moreover, He has an infinitely greater capacity to care for us.
 Rejection of this principle is pride.
 Pride is at the foundation of most of our anxiety.
 We feel it is humiliating to cast everything upon someone else.
-Jesus argued that self-reliance is the reason we fill our lives with anxiety (Matthew 6:25-34).
+Jesus argued that self-reliance is why we fill our lives with anxiety (Matthew 6:25-34).

-Remember whenever God says or does anything, there is a reason behind it.
+Remember, whenever God says or does anything, there is always a reason behind it.
 God possesses indescribable intelligence.
 He has never had to learn anything since He has always known everything.
 Is your god smaller than that?
 The God of the Bible is not only omniscient (knows everything), but He is also omnipotent (all-powerful) and omnipresent (everywhere present).
 There is a big difference between human resources and divine resources.

 God is never surprised, astounded, or shocked.
-God is never in a bind.
+He is never in a bind.
 God is never on the horns of a dilemma.
 When He says you are to cast, there is a reason.
 God never asks anything of us that is unreasonable.
 God’s commandments are his enablements.